-Issue Recommendation trailhead and staging facility should be designed to serve equestrian users. overcrowding and to support facility improvements and maintenance.
+Issue Recommendation trailhead and staging facility should be designed to serve equestrian users. control overcrowding and to support facility improvements and maintenance.
 Provide adequate space for equestrian staging.
 As demand warrants, consider development of separate staging or parking area along the Monte Vista service road between the entrance gate to the service road and the intersection of the service road and the Monte Vista Trail South.
 SFAR #11.
 Old Salmon Falls Trailhead and Parking Area Issue: The existing Old Salmon Falls parking lot has limited parking and facilities.
-The Browns Ravine change in use may increase demand for parking in this area if approved.
+The Brown's Ravine Trail change in use may increase demand for parking in this area.
 It may be possible to develop additional parking below the low-water access gate.
 Other improvements to the trailhead facility may be desirable.
 This trailhead primarily serves pedestrian and bike users.
 Recommendation: Improve trailhead and parking area.
 Implement improvements to the Old Salmon Falls Trailhead as demand warrants and as feasible.
-Improvements may include additional parking below the lowwater access gate; paving and striping the parking area to maximize parking efficiency; and providing a concrete vault restroom, small shade ramada, and improved interpretive and informational signing.
+Improvements may include additional parking below the low- water access gate; paving and striping the parking area to maximize parking efficiency; and providing a concrete vault restroom, small shade ramada, and improved interpretive and informational signing.
 SFAR #12.
-Monte Vista Trail Network Issue: A change in use is proposed for the Browns Ravine Trail to add bikes to this trail.
-The Monte Vista Trails are proposed to remain equestrian/pedestrian to provide a different trail experience for these users.
+Monte Vista Trail Network Issue: A change in use has been approved for the Brown's Ravine Trail to add bikes to this trail.
+The Monte Vista Trails will remain equestrian/pedestrian to provide a different trail experience for these users.
 Improvements to the Monte Vista Trail network include additional trails and trail connections to maximize trail loop and overlook options.
 Recommendation: Improve trail network and develop trailside facilities to provide for a high-quality equestrian/pedestrian trail experience.
 Provide improvements to the Monte Vista Trail network to maximize loop and overlook trail options and provide for a high-quality equestrian/pedestrian trail experience.
-This may include additional trail connections between the Monte Vista Trail South segment 3 and the Monte Vista Trail North segment 5 to facilitate an additional non-bicycle trail loop if the Brown's Ravine Trail is approved for bicycles.
+This may include additional trail connections between the Monte Vista Trail South segment 3 and the Monte Vista Trail North segment 5 to facilitate an additional non-bicycle trail loop once Browns Ravine Trail is officially open to bicycles.
 Other improvements may include trailside facilities for trail users, including small shade ramada/picnic sites, interpretive signing along the trail, and trail vista points that take advantage of scenic views.
 Consider using the area previously disturbed by a campground in the Monte Vista area for some of these improvements.

 Issue Recommendation

 SFAR #13.
 Salmon Falls Raft Take-Out Parking

-Issue: The Salmon Falls Raft Take-Out parking lot is heavily used during the rafting season but underused during the off season.
-There is need for additional trailhead parking in this area of FLSRA.
+Issue: The Salmon Falls Raft Take-Out parking lot is heavily used during the rafting season but is underused during the off season.
+There is a need for additional trailhead parking in this area of FLSRA.
 Recommendation: Promote trailhead parking during the non-rafting season.
-Advertise and market the Salmon Falls Raft Take-Out parking for trailhead access during the nonrafting season.
+Advertise and market the Salmon Falls Raft Take-Out parking for trailhead access during the non-rafting season.